Dan Robson

-Dan Robson (born 14 March 1992) is an English professional rugby union player for Pau in the French Top 14.
+Dan Robson (born 14 March 1992) is an English professional rugby union player for Gloucester in the Premiership Rugby.

 Personal life

 Born in Stoke-on-Trent, Robson attended Newcastle-under-Lyme School.
 His father was also a rugby player for Moseley and was on the bench in five different games for England without winning a cap.

 Since the age of about 18 years old he has had the nickname of 'Dobby', named after the character in the Harry Potter film series.
 He was given this during his time playing for Gloucester Rugby and acquired this during the 'Milk Challenge'.
-The milk challenge is an initiation for new signings and graduates from the player academy and involves drinking 8 pinks of milk in 20 minutes.
+The milk challenge is an initiation for new signings and graduates from the player academy and involves drinking 8 pints of milk in 20 minutes.
 Whilst undertaking this challenge, he vomited and apparently "looked like Dobby the house elf".
 On his move to Wasps Rugby he thought that he had 'gotten away with' no longer being called this as some of his new teammates did not know him by this name.
 However he feels that it was probably James Haskell who was responsible for the persistence of the nickname.
 He states that he has since "embraced" this and considers it "part of me".

 Club career

 Robson first played rugby for his local club Stoke-on-Trent RUFC as a five-year-old and later had a season of men's rugby at Longton Rugby Club.
 He began his senior career with Gloucester in 2010 and in April 2013 it was announced that he had signed a two-year contract extension to keep him at the club until the end of the 2014–15 season.
 In his final season at the club Robson was on the bench for Gloucester as they defeated Edinburgh in the final of the European Rugby Challenge Cup.

 On 8 January 2015 it was announced that Robson would leave Gloucester at the end of the season to join Wasps on a long-term deal.
-Robson started for the Wasps side that lost to Exeter Chiefs in the Premiership finals of 2017 and 2019.
+Robson started for the Wasps side that lost to Exeter Chiefs in the Premiership finals of 2017 and 2020.

 Wasps entered administration on 17 October 2022 and Robson was made redundant along with all other players and coaching staff.
-Following his release from Wasps, Robson signed for French side Pau in the Top 14 for the remainder of the 2022–23 season.
+Following his release from Wasps, Robson signed for French side Pau in the Top 14 from the 2022–23 season.

+On the 16th December 2025, it was announced that Robson would return to Gloucester for the start of the 2026/27 season.